MonedaCloud/Cardano-Installation/README.md

 3. terminal:~$ `chmod +x upgrade-cardano-node.sh`
 4. terminal:~$ `nano upgrade-cardano-node.sh` (Edit: CNODE_VERSION="8.7.X" line with the correct version number.)

+**Note:** When setting on mainnet disable P2P settings in the config.json file if relay is set to use legacy topology settings.
+Cardano recommends to have one relay using P2P and another using legacy settings.

 **DO NOT run below comand as sudo, the prompt will ask for sudo credentials by itself.**

 5. terminal:~$ `./upgrade-cardano-node.sh`